-7.0 Closure
+9.0 Closure

-Matrix has prepared this report in a manner consistent with the time limits and physical constraints applicable to this report.
+Matrix Heritage has prepared this report in a manner consistent with the time limits and physical constraints applicable to this report.
 No other warranty, expressed or implied is made.
-The strategies incorporated in this study comply with those identified in the Ministry of Citizenship and Multiculturalism's Standards and Guidelines for Consultant Archaeologists (2011) however; archaeological assessments may fail to identify all archaeological resources.
+The sampling strategies incorporated in this study comply with those identified in the Ministry of Citizenship and Multiculturalism's Standards and Guidelines for Consultant Archaeologists (2011) however; Archaeological Assessments may fail to identify all archaeological resources.

 The present report applies only to the project described in the document.
-Use of this report for purposes other than those described herein or by person(s) other than Menzie Project 2 (c/o Regional Group) or their agent(s) is not authorized without review by this firm for the applicability of our recommendations to the altered use of the report.
+Use of this report for purposes other than those described herein or by person(s) other than Menzie Almonte 2 Inc, Regional Group, or their agent(s) is not authorized without review by this firm for the applicability of our recommendations to the altered use of the report.